siph/link-lockit/README.md

-# url-wrapper
+# link-locket
-Url-wrapper is a functional web-application demo project built using the rust framework [Axum](https://github.com/tokio-rs/axum/).
+Link-locket is a functional web-application demo project built using the rust framework [Axum](https://github.com/tokio-rs/axum/).
-Url-wrapper accepts and processes encoded urls through the external services of exe.io and stores them in a postgres database.
+Link-locket accepts and processes encoded urls through the external services of exe.io and stores them in a postgres database.
 Some of the technologies demonstrated in url-wrapper:
 - Web framework:                    [Axum](https://github.com/tokio-rs/axum/)
 - Database:                         [PostgreSQL](https://www.postgresql.org/)
 - Object mapping:                   [Sea-Orm](https://github.com/SeaQL/sea-orm)